You may need to explore your browser's developer console to identify the root cause of an issue in Spreadsheet.com.

 When troubleshooting in Spreadsheet.com you may wish to use your browser's developer console.
-Or, you might even be asked to dig in by members on the community forum or the Spreadsheet.com support team.
+Or, you might be asked to explore the console by members of the Community Forum or the Spreadsheet.com support team.

 Each browser has a slightly different way to open their developer consoles.
 But one universal way to access the console is to navigate to a portion of the Spreadsheet.com where right-clicking shows you browser options, then to right-click, and select "Inspect" or "Inspect Element".